borg286/sevtech/README.md

 * Cave Illuminators (from Astral Sorcery) allow you to clear Mazes, Hollow Hills, Labyrinths, and Goblin Knight Strongholds much more easily.

+* In the Twilight Forest, many ores tend to spawn in the South East corner of a chunk near bedrock regardless of standard Y level spawning tendencies.
+(This is especially useful in Age 5 when you need diamonds to craft the Prospector to help find diamonds)

 ## Teleportation

 There's some methods of teleportation available.